 Where a child is providing a substantial amount of care on a regular basis for a parent, the child will be entitled to an assessment of their ability to care under section 1(1) of the Carers (Recognition and Services) Act 1995 and the local authority must take that assessment into account in deciding what community care services to provide for the parent.
-Many young carers are not aware that they can ask for such an assessment.
+Many young carers are not aware that they can ask for such as assessment.
 In addition, consideration must be given as to whether a young carer is a child in need under the Children Act 1989.

-10.3 The importance of the young carer obligation under the 1995 Act stems in part from the failure of some adult services departments to identify and properly support this group.
-The 1995 Act obliges adult services to ensure that children and young people looking after an adult are not left with unreasonable caring responsibilities in the first place (see also para 10.8 and 11.13 below) and this has been reinforced by the binding English policy guidance, 'Prioritising need in the context of Putting People First' (2010) which emphasises the local authority duty to provide support which sustains families so as to avoid 'children being required to take on inappropriate caring roles' (para 24) and further advises:
+10.5 The importance of the young carer obligation under the 1995 Act stems in part from the failure of some Adult Services Departments to identify and properly support this group.
+The 1995 Act obliges Adult Services to ensure that children and young people looking after an adult are not left with unreasonable caring responsibilities in the first place (see also para 10.10 and 11.14 below) and this has been reinforced by the binding English policy guidance, 'Prioritising need in the context of Putting People First' (2010)274 which emphasises the local authority duty to provide support which sustain families so as to avoid 'children being required to take on inappropriate caring roles' (para 24) and further advises:

 25. Councils should identify any children or young people acting in a caring role and consider the impact on them.
 Community care packages should not rely on the input of an inappropriate level of care from a child or young person.
-In this respect, in addition to the
+In this respect, in addition to the provision of adult care assessment and support, councils should be prepared to address their duty under the Children Act 1989 to safeguard and promote the welfare of children in their area.
+The Children Act 1989 also specifies the need to take the views and interests of children into account.
+In discharging these duties, it is essential that Councils take account of the cumulative effects of responsibilities of family members within the household and where necessary, adult and children's services should work together to protect children from having to undertake unreasonable levels of care.